learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 Strings are very straight forward in JavaScript.
 They are collections of characters.
 Plus signs are used to concatenate strings.

 As of ECMAScript 6, JavaScript supports string interpolation in [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
-Template literals (and ES6 generally) isn't quite fully implemented in all modern browsers, but you can try out many of these features in the latest build of Chrome.
+Template literals (and ES6 generally) isn't quite fully implemented in all modern browsers, but you can try out many of these features in the latest builds of Chrome, FireFox, and Safari.

 ```javascript
 'Hello ' + 'World';  // Returns 'Hello World'